BPLIM/Tools/ados/General/bpstatuse/README.md

-# BPSTATUSE: Import series from BPStat Databases
+# BPSTATUSE: Import series from BPstat Databases

 `bpstatuse` is a [Stata](http://www.stata.com/) package that allows users to import over 140,000 statistical series from Banco de Portugal BPstat Database.
 The package includes two ado-files: `bpstatuse`, the command line version, and `bpstatdlg`, the menu-driven approach that launches a dialog box for the user to select the series.